EPFL-LCSB/remind/README.rst

 First get the DiMEs for both members by running the following bash script.
 Number of alternatives are limited to 10 for tutorial purposes can be changed inside the `get_dimes_tutorial.py <https://github.com/EPFL-LCSB/remind/blob/master/python/remind/projects/tutorial/get_dimes_tutorial.py>`_ script. script get_dimes_tutorial.py by modifying the max_alternative.
+The time to generate alternatives for each yield regime should take around 1-2 minutes for 10 alternatives.
+In total running the bash file for 10 biomass yield regimes for two models should take around 20 minutes.
+You can comment in the bash file to generate only for certain biomass yields.

 .. code:: bash